Types of vehicles we insure

 These motorized vehicles are designed for recreational travel and accommodation.
 This category also includes trucks equipped with a non-detachable camper body, as well as converted buses and vans that are not used for general transportation.

 These motorized vehicles are designed exclusively for travel on snow and ice, and are rarely used on public roads.

-Trailers can be a two- or four-wheeled vehicles with no power of their own, such as a travel and personal use utility trailers hauled by a private passenger vehicle.
+Trailers can be a two- or four-wheeled vehicle with no power of their own, such as a travel or personal use utility trailer hauled by a private passenger vehicle.

 A fleet is a group of at least five commercial vehicles, commonly owned or managed, and having a specific use, excluding trailers.
 Vehicles in a fleet generally need the same coverage as individual vehicles.

 A bus is a vehicle used to transport people on public streets or highways.
 This could include carrying students to school, groups of people on sightseeing trips, or employees to and from work.

 Because a garage has vehicles for the purpose of selling, repairing, maintaining, storing, servicing or parking them, a special Garage Automobile Policy is required.
 The garage coverage differs from the insurance needs of an individual insuring a vehicle solely for their own personal use.